pascal-olin/local-k8s-installation/README.md

 # Locally install Kubernetes with essential components
+> Forked from scalastic/local-k8s-installation, all credits to him
 >
-> This procedure is working on macOS indeed - and it's a great deal.
-Hope this work on others systems with some
+> This procedure is working on windows - Docker for desktop with Kubernetes active.
-> modification, but I can't guarantee.

 >
 > I kept all YAML configuration files in the [k8s](k8s) directory.
 I will specify where they come from and